beingaryan/Sign-To-Speech-Conversion/README.md

 ## Output Snapshots
 ![](Analysis/WOW.jpg)<br />
-The above figure shows correctly classified word: "WOW"
+The above figure shows correctly classified word: "WOW"<br />
 ![](Analysis/I%20SEE%20IT.png)<br />
 The above figure shows correctly classified word: "I SEE IT"
 ![](Analysis/HI%20HOW%20ARE%20YOU.jpg)<br />